gbif/embl-adapter/README.md

 1) Request data from ENA portal API, two requests for each dataset + one taxonomy request (optional)
 2) Store raw data into database
-3) Perform backend deduplication
+3) Process and store processed data into database (Perform backend deduplication)
-4) Produce DWC archive
+4) Clean temporal files

 ## Requests